Are you a new spectrum customer? Are you interested in purchasing and want to see how easy it is to get started? You're in the right place!

 Without any additional delay, let's get you going!
 See the graphic below for everything included with your Spectrum ST4.

 (Note: As of 2019, all new Spectrums ship with hard plastic case.
 Other accessories may be included based on your purchase).

 To get started with the ST4, you'll want to mount up the unit to an Arca compatible clamp and plug in the included adapter.
 The unit will power on automatically; there is no separate switch to turn it on.
 When you're ready to turn it off, simply unplug it.

 All units ship with the wireless remote included.
-We'll dive into the remote fully in another article, but for now, you can turn the remote on by pressing and holding the "PS Pair" button for approximately 1 second.
+We'll dive into the remote fully in another article, but for now, you can turn the remote on by pressing and releasing the "PS Pair" button.
 The LED should blink white for a few seconds before turning solid blue, indicating the remote is paired.

 The graphic above shows the general overview for mounting your camera.
 Attach the camera to an Arca-compatible L-Bracket and secure the vertical arm of the bracket to the ST4 tilt clamp.
 With your camera mounted, the following graphics explain connections for motorized accessories like the Fz Focus Motor, Cart, or Turntable to the external M3 and M4 motor ports.

 With your ST4 and camera mounted, slide and focus hooked up, and controller in hand you're ready to start shooting!
 Up/Down on the D-Pad allows you to navigate the menu.
 Try navigating to the "Live Motion" menu, and press X to select.
 From here, you can drive the Spectrum ST4 live.

 - Right thumbstick - Drives pan and tilt axis.
 Inflecting the stick left or right will pan in the corresponding direction.
 Inflecting the stick up (away from the user) tilts the camera downward, inflecting down (toward the user) tilts the camera upward.